Multimedia, Information & Technology Group

 2. A course or conference of your choice - up to £500 only

-(applications open at the end of July 2014 for courses or conferences in
+(applications open at the beginning of August 2014 for courses or conferences in

 keeping with the themes of MmITS)